aelnar/p3p-fusion-path/README.md

 3/23/2023
 After thinking about this a bit more, the final search looks like this:
 1) Using a priority queue to search through recipes
 2) For each recipe that that persona has:
-    a.
-Find the "cost", which is the recipe's resulting persona's base level + how many personas are in recipe + current cost of path
+- Find the "cost", which is the recipe's resulting persona's base level + how many personas are in recipe + current cost of path
-    b.
-If that persona is not explored or the cost is better, i.) next_actions gets path with new recipe attached ii.)
-Priority is determined by the cost + [(end persona base level) - (result persona base level)], and the thought there is if the result persona's base level > end persona base level, that result persona might be too far off for now and it might be better to look at resulting persona base levels that are closer to the end persona's base level given where we are now
+- If that persona is not explored or the cost is better,
+ - next_actions gets path with new recipe attached
+ - Priority is determined by the cost + [(end persona base level) - (result persona base level)], and the thought there is if the result persona's base level > end persona base level, that result persona might be too far off for now and it might be better to look at resulting persona base levels that are closer to the end persona's base level given where we are now
-    c.
-Push that into the queue
+3) Push that into the queue

 The result gives us something like this, if we're looking at a path from Orpheus to Ose: orpheus + pixie + ara mitama = oberon